+ - 0:00:00

 But can help understand future better and stay prepared to take informed decision

-annot make decisions
+They cannot make decisions

 The main task of an energy analyst is to evaluate different options and provide clear inputs for decision makers